-Jen has worked at Southlake for the past 16 years, and also practices out of Orthopaedic Associates Physiotherapy and Sports Medicine in Newmarket.
+With extensive experience approaching 20 years working at Southlake Regional Health Centre, and in private practice in the Newmarket community, Jen continues to pursue the most evidence based practice assessment and treatment skills for her patients.
 As an Advanced Practitioner working with Dr. Randle, an orthopaedic surgeon specializing in shoulder conditions, she has a special interest in shoulders, as well as in treating the spine and pelvis.
-Along with loving Crossfit, Jen also teaches TRX Suspension Training classes, a “bootcamp” style class, and therapeutic yoga through her company Better Than Fit: Physiotherapy, Fitness, and Yoga.
+Along with loving CrossFit, Jen also has a love of TRX Suspension Training, and teaching therapeutic yoga through her company Better Than Fit: Physiotherapy, Fitness, and Yoga.
 Her biggest passion is to bridge rehabilitation with fitness performance - finding optimal movement and strength both in the gym and for real life.

 Stephanie Michieli graduated from Western University with both a BSc Honours Kinesiology in 2013 and Masters of Physical Therapy in 2015.
 Over the past couple years Stephanie has grown to embrace orthopedics as evidenced by her advancement in learning.
 Stephanie has completed her Level 2 of the Orthopedic Division’s manual therapy program, and is working towards becoming a fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
 Steph has completed a number of post-graduate courses to expand her knowledge base and hands on manual skills.
 Steph is currently practicing Acupuncture, Soft Tissue Release, and Mulligan Concepts.
 Steph also is a qualified TRX instructor and often incorporates these exercises as part of her rehabilitation programs for clients.